TomTheGreyCat/StuffAndThings/README.md

 If the folder isn't found it will be used c:\temp\
 **The script will override any previously created file with the same name and extension**

-Additional parameters:

-* -snippetsfolder: allows to specify the folder that contains the snippets
-* -outputfolder: allows to specify the folder in which the .code-snippets will be placed